Derek Redmond: 1992 Summer Olympics

-Retirement from sport
+Retirement from athletics

 Two years after the Olympics in Barcelona, he was told by a surgeon that he would never run again or represent his country in sport.
 However, after coming to terms with the loss of athletics as a career, he began to turn his attention, with the encouragement of his father, to other sports that he enjoyed.
-He went on to play professional basketball for the Birmingham Bullets and the England national team.
+He went on to play professional basketball for Birmingham Bullets and the England national team.

 Redmond formerly served as Director of Development for sprints and hurdles for UK Athletics.

-In 1994, Redmond won Celebrity Gladiators, and during the third series of Gladiators (1994), he served as "Official Timekeeper" to Referee John Anderson.
+In 1994, Redmond won Celebrity Gladiators, and during the third series of Gladiators (1994), he served as "Official Timekeeper" to referee John Anderson.
 Redmond has also served as a commentator for Eurosport, and presented a basketball show on ITV.

-Redmond raced a motorcycle in the Hottrax Motorsport Racing Club with his team in conjunction with Maria Costello, as Costello Redmond Racing.
-The team finished second in the 2009 Senior 1000 Tag Endurance championship where three team members raced relay style over a six-hour period at seven national UK circuits.

-Redmond currently does motivational speaking on the conference circuit, inspiring people with the story of the 4x400 gold medal triumph and his famous ordeal in the 1992 Barcelona Olympics.
-He currently co-owns a Superbike team.

 In 2015, Redmond joined psychometric assessment provider Thomas International as their Group Performance Director.